Centers and Institutes

 The Powell Gene Therapy Center (PGTC) has been instrumental in the development of newer, safer agents for the delivery of therapeutic genes to patients with genetic diseases, such as cystic fibrosis (CF) and alpha 1-antitrypsin deficiency (AAT-D).
 New programs will extend the use of the harmless virus, called AAV, that is used as a carrier for therapeutic genes to the study of other genetic disorders such as congenital Leber's amaurosis (CLA), a genetic cause of blindness, and Pompe's disease, a genetic disease characterized by heart failure and muscular dystrophy

-The Preston A. Wells, Jr. Center for Brain Tumor Therapy at the University of Florida, co-directed by Erin M. Dunbar, MD, adult neuro-oncologist, and William A. Friedman, MD, neurosurgeon, is a result of a generous $5 million gift from the Fort Lauderdale-based Lillian S. Wells Foundation Inc.
+The Preston A. Wells, Jr. Center for Brain Tumor Therapy at the University of Florida, co-directed by William A. Friedman, MD and Duane Mitchell, PhD, MD, is a result of a generous $5 million gift from the Fort Lauderdale-based Lillian S. Wells Foundation Inc.

 The University of Florida Prostate Disease Center, the only program of its kind in the state of Florida and adjacent states, conducts cutting edge research for the discovery of advanced treatment methods for patients suffering from prostate and urogenital diseases.